Enhancement of Willamette Slough: Phase 2

 - Spread easily by catching a ride on boats, kayaks, and other watercraft and can quickly spread to new places

-Because the Willamette Slough is a side channel of the Willamette River, it is critical habitat for migrating and resident Endangered Species Act-listed Chinook salmon and steelhead as well as other diverse species of fish and wildlife; therefore, the importance of keeping this slough open is vital.
+Because the Willamette Slough is off-channel habitat located along the of the Willamette River, it is critical habitat for migrating and resident Endangered Species Act-listed Chinook salmon and steelhead as well as other diverse species of fish and wildlife; therefore, the importance of keeping this slough open is vital.